Condensed info from Composites Technology/Composites World, August 2006

 But negatively, basalt fiber manufacturers have less direct control over the purity and consistency of the raw basalt rock.
 While basalt and glass are both silicates, molten glass when cooled forms a noncrystalline solid.
 However, Basalt has a crystalline structure that varies based on the specific conditions during the lava flow at each geographical location.
 Moreover, the rate of cooling at the earth's surface, also influenced the crystal structure.

-So although availability from mines and open-air quarries around the world, only a few dozen locations contain basalt that has been analyzed and qualified as suitable for manufacture of continuous thin filaments.
-It's largely recognized that basalt formations in the Ukraine are particularly well suited to fiber processing, with a near backup supply from Russia.
+So although potentially available from mines and open-air quarries around the world, only a few dozen locations contain basalt that has been analyzed and qualified as suitable for manufacture of continuous thin filaments.
+It's largely recognized that basalt formations in the Ukraine are particularly well suited to fiber processing, with a nearby backup supply from Russia.
 But manufacturers prefer to use material from a single source to avoid most of the uncontrollable variables.

 The crushed basalt is furnace liquefied at a temperature of 1500°C/2732°F (glass melt point varies between 1400°C and 1600°C).
 But with basalt absorbing rather than transmitting infrared energy, it is more difficult to uniformly heat the entire basalt mix so basalt producers have employed several strategies to promote uniform heating.